Registration Now Open!

-Registration Update (Feb.
-6) - we have seven crews registered and another three ready to enter.
+Registration Update (March 19) - we have nine crews registered and another one ready to enter.
 Don’t delay as we have a maximum of 12 crews that we can accept!!

 The Brigade will start with an orientation day (registration and safety training) on July 15, 2017 at Florenceville, NB and finish the following Saturday, July 22 with a short paddle through the harbour in Saint John.
 Actual paddling will start on Sunday, July 16 and most days will see the brigade cover between 40 and 60 kilometers.
 We will be reviewing the route with local paddlers to ensure accessible landing spots and camping facilities are available, so there may be some changes.